 This is the last installment in my series on loneliness, where I take a deeper look into the causes and the challenges of disconnection in all its forms.
 Today, we’ll explore one solution suggested by the authors of loneliness: Human Nature and the need for Social Connection.

 You decide to buy a new car, and after much debating and searching with your wife, you settle on a sleek, midnight blue Tesla Model 3 sports car with the performance package.

-You totally believe that your “Nicola” is one of those experiences that will keep on giving as time goes by.
+“Nicola” is one of those experiences that will keep on giving as time goes by.
 So you slide behind the wheel, just you and your honey, and you take off from 0 to 60mph in 3.4 seconds!
 You think you are one of the lucky ones, because very few people have ever had this kind of experience.

-It seems like everything in your life has built up to this moment and you feel you are in complete control of yourself and your life, you enjoy the superb handling of this well crafted machine.
+In fact, everything in your life has built up to this moment.
+In complete control of yourself and your life, you enjoy the superb handling of this well crafted machine.
 Then, fifteen minutes into the drive, you and your wife start to notice something sort of odd.